Mchapuis/searchGames/README.md

 # searchGames
-web project to search games from a database
+simple Web project to search games from a database.

 ##### Game search website

-* using servlet, jsp, java *
+* using Servlets, JSP, Java and MySQL

 A user can login, register, search games and see their description